Prep Time: 1 hour

 - Salt or not?
 I’ve tried both ways and the taste is more palatable with salt than without.
 However, if you use the excellent celery juice as brine, you might want to skip the salt as celery juice add a salty taste.

 - When to add salt?
 You have two options: 1.
 Add salt in your vegetable mix before fermentation, or 2. after fermentation is complete.
 Some feel that adding salt at the start of the process preserves the crunchiness of the vegetables and prevents growth of bad bacteria.
-Others think salt can inhibit growth of the good bacteria and will therefore only add it when actually eating it.
+Others think salt might inhibit growth of the good bacteria and will therefore only add it when actually eating it.
 Try to see what you prefer.
-I don’t add salt if I use a starter culture.

 - Using a starter culture: Body Ecology makes really good ones.
 If you use a starter culture, skip the salt; add salt just before eating the ready product.
 You can also use Dr. Mercola’s probiotic supplement as a starter.
 Use 2 capsules for every quart of vegetable mix; this will add many potent bacteria strains.
 Culture starters makes fermentation faster, more predictable and the final product will contain many more beneficial bacteria—as many as trillions in two tablespoons!